 I don't have any memories of big epic fights.

 The whole tension of the movie seemed to be that neither of them could say what they wanted to say to each other.
 Why do you think there's that inability?
 Do you think it's the time of life they're both in?

 I think that you have to be able to be vulnerable with each other and that's hard to do between two people under any circumstances.
 Is there something unique in a mother-daughter context than in any other close human relationship?
 I'm not sure.
 I think that maybe that's another way of looking at the shift from being a dependent to independent person.
 For the daughter, she doesn't want to show any vulnerability because she wants to show that she can handle everything, and the mom has always handled everything so doesn't want to show any vulnerability.
 And actually, what they probably both needed most from each other was to let that down and just be together and be able to care for each other and show that.

-Lady Bird, starring Ronan, Metcalf, Beanie Feldstein, Lucas Hedges, and Timothee Chalamet, is out in theaters now.
+Lady Bird, starring Ronan, Metcalf, Beanie Feldstein, Lucas Hedges, and Timothee Chalamet, is out in UK cinemas now.